-A virtual registered address UK is a location in the UK that you can use to receive and distribute mail as well as for services that ask for your business address.
+A virtual registered office address in the UK is a location in the UK that you can use to receive and distribute mail as well as for services that ask for your business address.
 This location is managed and accessed remotely via software or other electronic means.
 This address can be used in place of a physical business registered address.
-There are various types of virtual registered addresses, including PO Boxes, street addresses, and business addresses.
+There are various types of virtual addresses, including PO Boxes, street addresses, and business addresses.

-UK virtual registered addresses are used by businesses for a variety of purposes.
+This address is used by businesses for a variety of purposes.

 Receiving parcels and mail